edspective/edspective.github.io/_posts/2018-1-9-edspective.md

 date: 2018-1-9 15:45:00
 ---

-How do you view the world differently than your high school self?
+How do you view the world differently from your high school self?
 What brought about this new perspective?

 Every year, more than 3 million students graduate high school in the U.S. The majority of these students attend college, and many more come internationally.
 But very few of them are truly ready for it.